 • Parent able to provide ongoing support to the child

 Another Way supports children 16 years of age and under who identify as LGBTQ.
-Inspired by the needs of the community, Another Way addresses the lack of support, choices and options for LGBTQ Young People and their Families within the Copeland area – an area with a statistically high LGBTQ community, yet lacking supporting services ; Increasing life chances, opportunities, access to information, support and choices, while empowering young people and families.
+Inspired by the needs of the community, Another Way addresses the lack of support, choices and options for LGBTQ young people and their families within the Copeland area – an area with a statistically high LGBTQ community.
+The organisation addresses key issues through increasing life chances, opportunities, access to information, support and choices while empowering young people and families.

-the7stars Foundation is proud to partner with Another way by providing counselling support to young people, while at the same time working with pre-existing services in order to refer complex cases to specialist child counsellors and psychologists, trained in LGBT difficulties.
+the7stars Foundation is proud to partner with Another way by providing counselling support to young people while also working with any pre-existing services in order to refer complex cases to specialist child counsellors and psychologists, trained in LGBT difficulties.

-Our funding benefits between 10 and 30 people 16 years of age and under directly within the first year, in addition, this also means 10 and 30 families will also benefit directly from the project.
+Our funding benefits between 10 and 30 people 16 years of age and under directly within the first year as well as benefitting their families with the support the young people receive.

 Swanley Boxing Club